 Ceramic Crowns: This is truly the “State-of the Art” in dental crowns, and primarily the only type we place in our office.
 A Ceramic “3D” printed crown is made from a solid block of amazingly strong ceramic.
 Not only does this achieve super-strength, and the most lifelike appearance, this type of crown has much less fracturing than the older type “PFM” (porcelain fused to metal) crowns, with superior wear to an “all metal crown”.
 The heavy duty strength will create a crown that can potentially last for decades- with good dental hygiene and regular checkups.

 How are crowns placed and How many visits does it take for placing a crown?

 Crown placement from Ross A. Kaplan D.M.D, P.C, Hamden, North Haven, Cheshire, Wallingford and surrounding communities, usually takes two visits and it involves the following steps:

-First step: Usually a crown is about 2 to 3 millimeters thick, and to apply the crown, the patient's tooth should be trimmed first to match perfect shape of the original tooth.
-Thereafter, impressions of the teeth are taken and sent to the dental laboratory where the crown is fabricated.
+First step: Usually a crown is about 2 to 3 millimeters thick, and to apply the crown, your tooth will be trimmed to allow for the ideal shape and thickness of the new crown.
+After the preparation, impressions of the teeth are taken and sent to our local dental laboratory where the crown is fabricated.
 Generally 7-10 days are needed to create the new crown.
 A temporary crown will be placed in the interim for your comfort and protection of the prepared tooth.